 - Design and launch a 1U CubeSat in collaboration with the Kenya Space Agency that broadcasts messages of peace over the surface of Earth in 100 different languages.

 The possibilities are endless.

-One $20,000 award will be made during academic year 2021-2022.
+One award of up to $20,000 will be awarded during Academic Year 2022-2023.
 Award funds may be used for UArizona-related research and outreach expenditures allowable by University and University of Arizona Foundation policy.
 (See below for examples of allowable and non-allowable expenditures.)

 Who is eligible to apply?